ssuchanowski/Analytics-Wrapper/README.md

 Installation
 =================
-It's very easy - just add <tt>AnalyticsWrapper</tt> & <tt>ViewControllerWrapper</tt> to your project.
+It's very easy - just add all files (<tt>AnalyticsWrapper</tt> & <tt>ViewControllerWrapper</tt> classes & <tt>AnalyticsHeader</tt>) to your project.
 After that you are just few changes away form complete, so:

-- in <tt>AnalyticsWrapper.h</tt> uncomment and set the proper ID for services you want to use
+- in <tt>AnalyticsHeader.h</tt> uncomment and set the proper IDs for services you want to use
 - <tt>CONST_DISABLE_ANALYTICS</tt> is a bool which determines if any analytics should gather data, basically keep it <tt>YES</tt> on non-production builds
 - if you are using Google Analytics then all your View Controllers should inherit from <tt>ViewControllerWrapper</tt>  instead of <tt> UIViewController</tt> , thanks to that you won't have to set name for each view - I have a habit of naming controllers with "VC" at the end so there is appropriate code in the class to remove this (change this according to your needs) and made the name more human ;)
 - go to your .pch file and add: